High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 prescribed in the computational domain $[-4,4]$ subject to the free boundary conditions.
 The corresponding entropy functions $\eta$ in \eref{linprog-a} are $\eta(u)=\frac{1}{2}u^2$ and $\eta(u)=|u-c|$, where $c$ is a constant satisfying $c\in [u_{\min}, u_{\max}]$.

-We compute the numerical solutions until the final time $t=2$ by the studied 1-, 2-, and 5-Order schemes on the uniform mesh with $N_x=100$, $N_\xi=1$.
+We compute the numerical solutions until the final time $t=2$ by the studied 1-Order, 2-Order, and 5-Order schemes on the uniform mesh with $N_x=100$, $N_\xi=1$.
 For the discretization in phase space, we set $u\in[-1,1]$ and use $N_{u}=50$.
-We plot the obtained numerical results in Figure \ref{fig3.10a}, where one can see that the numerical results computed by the studied YM schemes are different when utilizing different entropy functions.
-The obtained results are in a good agreement with the numerical results reported in \cite{Mishra2017}, where varied schemes are used to produce different numerical solutions.
-We also present the corresponding moments and supports of the YM in Figures \ref{fig3.10b}--\ref{fig3.10c}.
-One can notice that the moments and supports of the YM also vary when different entropy functions are utilized.
+We plot the obtained numerical results in Figure \ref{fig3.10a}, where one can see that the numerical results computed by the studied Young-measure schemes are different when utilizing different entropy functions.
+The obtained results are in a good agreement with the numerical results reported in \cite{Mishra2017}, where various schemes are used to produce different numerical solutions.
+We also present the corresponding moments and supports of the Young measures in Figures \ref{fig3.10b}--\ref{fig3.10c}.
+One can notice that the moments and supports of the Young measures also vary when different entropy functions are utilized.

 \paragraph*{Example 5.} In this example taken from \cite{Mishra2017}, we take

 and consider the following initial data:

 prescribed in the computational domain $[-4,4]$ subject to the free boundary conditions.
 The corresponding entropy functions $\eta$ in \eref{linprog-a} are $\eta(u)=\frac{1}{2}u^2$ and $\eta(u)=|u-0.5|$.